 Lake Louise Inn (Family-friendly Lake Louise Hotel)

 The Lake Louise Inn is a large, kid-friendly Lake Louise hotel with a heated indoor pool and hot tubs.
 There are a wide variety of room options available at the Lake Louise Inn.
-As a family, we appreciated the ability to rent a 1-bedroom apartment, as the extra space helps everyone get a better nights sleep.
-When we stayed at the Lake Louise Inn with our two children, our room was recently renovated and was nicely appointed.
+As a family, we appreciate the ability to rent a 1-bedroom apartment, as the extra space helps everyone get a better night’s sleep.

 We love answering questions in our Travel to Banff, Lake Louise, Canmore & Kananaskis Facebook group.